shreytheshreyas/tp/docs/UserGuide.md

 :bulb: Earliest deadline will be displayed at top.

+:bulb: Shortest actual time will be displayed at top.

 Format: `sort s/SORTING_TYPE`

 * Sorting type `t` refers to actual time, `p` refers to priority and `d` refers to deadline.